-Universal Links on their introduction with iOS 9 functioned very similar to that of Deep Linking.
+Universal Links on their introduction with iOS 9 functioned similarly to Deep Links.
 With the release of iOS 9.2+, Universal Links no longer allowed or facilitated the redirection of the user via a standard click-tracking URL.
 With this iOS 9.2+ limitation, tracking of Universal Links is greatly impacted.
-If a Deep Linking solution is required, we strongly recommend clients to leverage Deep Linking.

 Deep Link User Experience

-App Installed: After clicking on the deep link, a notice will open asking the user if they want to open the location within the app.
+App Installed — After clicking on the Deep Link, a dialog box will open asking the user if they want to open the location within the app.
 The user can select to open the app or cancel the navigation.

-App Not Installed: After clicking on the deep link, a notice opens alerting the user that the deep link action cannot be performed.
+App Not Installed — After clicking on the Deep Link, a dialog box opens alerting the user that the Deep Link action cannot be performed.
 A second notice is opened to allow the user the option of installing the app or canceling the action.
 If the user chooses to install the app, the app will open at the designated location once installed.

-A. Clicking on “Open” will send the user to specific location within the app.
+A. Clicking on “Open” will send the user to a specific location within the app.

-NOTE: Before enabling Deep Linking, refer to Operating System specific instructions for registering a custom URI.
+NOTE: Before enabling Deep Links, refer to specific instructions about the Operating System for registering a custom URI.

 - Ensure that Deep Links are enabled for your app.